Israel says combat in Gaza has resumed, accuses Hamas of violating terms of cease-fire

 Eight Israeli hostages were freed from Gaza on Thursday, the seventh day of the cease-fire, while in exchange 30 Palestinians jailed in Israeli were also released.

-The cease-fire between the two sides began Nov.
+The cease-fire began Nov.
 24 and had been renewed twice.
 More than 100 Hamas-held hostages have been released during that time, along with some 240 Palestinian prisoners.

-The fragile deal had remained in place despite several incidents of violence, including a shooting early Thursday morning in which two gunmen opened fire with an M16 rifle and a handgun on a crowded bus stop in Jerusalem on Thursday morning, killing at least three Israelis and wounded six others.
+The fragile deal had remained in place despite several incidents of violence, including a shooting early Thursday morning in which two gunmen opened fire with an M16 rifle and a handgun on a crowded bus stop in Jerusalem, killing at least three Israelis and wounding six others.
 Secretary of State Antony Blinken confirmed two of those wounded were U.S. citizens.
 Hamas claimed responsibility for the attack.

 "The terrorists just came out of the cars and start shooting right on the faces of normal people," paramedic Israel Polak, who responded to the scene, told CBS News.

-Hamas claimed the shooting was in response to the killing of children in the Palestinian refugee Camp in Jenin.
+Hamas said the shooting was in response to the killing of children in the Palestinian refugee Camp in Jenin.
 Two boys, ages 8 and 15, were fatally shot at the camp Wednesday.

 Blinken, making his third visit Thursday to Israel since the war began on Oct.
 7, met with Israeli Prime Minister Benjamin Netanyahu, and cautioned Israel to protect Gaza civilians.